ajgon/opsworks_ruby/docs/attributes.md

 - `app['appserver']['worker_processes']|`
     - **Default:** `4`
     - Sets the current number of worker processes.
 Each worker process will serve exactly one client at a time.

+-  `app['appserver']['passenger_version']`
+    - **Default:** None
+    - Which Debian APT package version should be installed from the PPA repo provided by Passenger.
+Currently this defaults to the latest version provided by the Passenger APT PPA.
+Set this to a non-nil value to lock your Passenger installation at a specific version.

 #### unicorn